cdapio/cdap/cdap-docs/integrations/source/partners/cloudera/ingesting.rst

 ========================================

-Streams are the primary means of bringing data from external systems into the CDAP in real-time.
+Streams are the primary means of bringing data from external systems into the CDAP in real time.
 They are ordered, time-partitioned sequences of data, usable for real-time collection and consumption of data.

 They can easily be created by using the CDAP Command Line Interface (CLI).